About R.C. Durr

 No one who knew him could disagree about his love and concern for other people.
 His friends knew him as a man of integrity, good humor and great common sense.
 He loved people, was good to his fellow man, had compassion for those less fortunate – and he shared his good fortune with a generous heart.
 There are few charitable organizations in Northern Kentucky that did not benefit from his generosity.

-On his death, he endowed the R.C.
-Durr Foundation for charitable giving in perpetuity in Northern Kentucky.
+Upon his death, he endowed The R.C.
+Durr Foundation, Inc. for charitable giving in perpetuity in Northern Kentucky.